-- Remote access to an extensive collection of periodical and reference subscription databases covering the social sciences, humanities, natural sciences, law and business. - Remote access to the full range of book and periodical holdings, audio-visual materials, and online database subscriptions of the Peninsula Library System (PLS), a consortium of thirty-four public and community college libraries in San Mateo County. - Remote access to several full-text digital book collections, including the PLS Digital Book Library, NetLibrary, and the American Council of Learned Societies Humanities eBook collection. - o Online tutorials written by Cañada librarians on finding, evaluating and citing sources. - More than 75 online research guides ("pathfinders") offering research tips for courses and subjects taught at Cañada College. - Online "Ask a Librarian" Reference Service ("E-Reference").
+- Remote access to an extensive collection of periodical and reference subscription databases covering the social sciences, humanities, natural sciences, law and business. - Remote access to the full range of book and periodical holdings, audio-visual materials, and online database subscriptions of the Peninsula Library System (PLS), a consortium of thirty-four public and community college libraries in San Mateo County. - Remote access to several full-text digital book collections, including the PLS Digital Book Library, NetLibrary, and the American Council of Learned Societies Humanities eBook collection. - Online tutorials written by Cañada librarians on finding, evaluating and citing sources. - More than 75 online research guides ("pathfinders") offering research tips for courses and subjects taught at Cañada College, as well as a pathfinder for distance education. http://guides.canadacollege.edu/DISTANCEeducation - Online "Ask a Librarian" Reference Service ("E-Reference").